mamccollum/troff-resources/README.md

 typesetting documents.
 Below will be a list of resources for troff, nroff, preprocessors & more associated tools.

+NOTE: Some PDFs may not render previewed in GitHub!
+You likely will have to download them.

 ## List

 -   [Troff.org](http://www.troff.org)